-- 1. Single Sign Face.
+- Single Sign Face.
 The area of a sign shall be computed by means of the smallest square, circle, rectangle, triangle, or geometric combination thereof that will encompass the extreme limits of the writing, representation, emblem, graphic, and/or other display, together with any material, backdrop, or structure on which it is placed.
 See Figures 1 and 2. - 2.
 Multi-Faced Signs.
-In the case of a multi-faced sign only one side of the sign is considered in determining sign area if the sides of determining sign area if the sides of the sign are back-to-back or diverge at an angle of 45 degrees or less.
+In the case of a multi-faced sign only one side of the sign is considered in determining sign area if the sides of the sign are back-to-back or diverge at an angle of 45 degrees or less.